Azure/Copilot-For-Security/Plugins/Community Based Plugins/Purview/readme.md

-# Custom Data Security Plugin for Copilot for Security
+# Custom Data Security Plugin for Security Copilot

-The custom Data Security plugin for Copilot for Security offers a range of functionalities to enhance your organization's cybersecurity capabilities.
+The custom Data Security plugin for Security Copilot offers a range of functionalities to enhance your organization's cybersecurity capabilities.
 Here are the key features:

 ## Key Features